Orville Jenkins Articles Menu

 Some of the experiences Kimball relates and the situations he reports look what I was experiencing 40 years ago!
 How can a group become so irrelevant?
 Why would they want to be so irrelevant?
 Don't the churches want to communicate?

 Some of us were working back then to bring about a change and enhance the communication between church and community culture.
 I thought progress was being made at that time.
-Frankly, I thought they were past that — it is two generations later!
+Frankly, I thought we were past that – it is two generations later!
 Of course, each generation continues to change, so the cutting edge of one generation may become the establishment in the next, if creativity is stifled.
 And in some quarters it is encouraging to see a more engaged, aware and active church.

 Back to the Future